Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

         ./llm_server.sh
     - the default port is 8080 and can be changed via the `PORT` variable
         - when changing the port make sure that the [LLM Manager](utils/llm_manager.py) works with the corresponding port
-    - note: loading LLM for the first time is slow
+    - note: loading a LLM for the first time is slow

 <br/>

 ## How to run test scripts
-- run the Python scripts without any arguments
+- you can run these Python scripts without any arguments
-- example how to run script [find_original_text_indexes.py](tests/find_original_text_indexes.py)
+- example how to run script [find_original_text_indexes.py](tests/find_original_text_indexes.py):

         python tests/find_original_text_indexes.py